Skip to main content

 • Business Analytics

-• The ELT process for transforming raw data into data lakes or warehouses
+• The ETL (Extract, Transform, Load) process for cloud data lakes or warehouses

 2) Cloud Application Integration